magnars/kaocha-runner.el/README.md

 Also, if you want to shave ~150ms from each test run, you can remove the require from the template.
 In that case, you'll have to require it yourself.

+You can also customise the tests, failure, and details window heights by setting the following custom vars to the desired value:

+- `kaocha-runner-ongoing-tests-win-min-height`

+The minimum height in lines of the output window.
+The window is show when tests are taking long to run, to show the ongoing progress from kaocha.

+- `kaocha-runner-failure-win-min-height`

+The minimum height in lines of the failure window.

+- `kaocha-runner-details-win-max-height`

+The maximum height in lines of the details window.

 ## License

 Copyright (C) 2019 Magnar Sveen